The Clown (novel): Themes

 There are some major themes based on the social conflicts in the novel.
 The first one states that the Christian ethic and spirituality was corruptive during the post war years in German society or even in Europe.
 Many examples in the Social Issues section support this statement.
 The second major theme is the loss of traditional familial and social unity.
 Hans was a clown but from a millionaire family.
 His family never supported him, even when he came back and asked for money.
 His brother came out of the support of the family when he converted to Catholicism.
 Furthermore, regarding Hans lost his sister during the war, his family preferred not to waste their wealth for their two sons.
 On the other side, Marie left him after five years because of the effects that forced her to feel sinful about her life and leave him to marry another person.
 All of these examples indicate the social unity and the families have some main problems.
 The third theme is there is no place for an artist with different ideologies from the people ruling the society.
 Although during the postwar years Germany did not have a dictator like Hitler to classify the people in the society, the effect of those years made the society do it automatically and indirectly based on ideologies of people.

 Reactions

 Following publication in 1963, the novel generated polemics in the press for its negative portrayal of the Catholic Church and the CDU party.
 Böll's liberal views on religion and social issues inspired the wrath of conservatives in Germany.
 The conservative press even attacked Böll's 1972 Nobel prize award, arguing that it was awarded only to "liberals and left-wing radicals."

+Martin Seymour-Smith in the 1970s wrote: "It is not today easy for a Catholic writer to convince readers that an anti-Catholic who ends as a beggar is possessed of more grace than the Catholics who populate the novel; but Ansichten eines Clowns does so, and its stark power is a reminder of Böll's capacity to deal with exceedingly complicated and contentious material and to make it coherent and moving".